 Keen to continue learning more astronomy and physics, I managed to gain a place on the one-year "Part III" of the Mathematics Tripos at Clare College and the Department of Applied Maths and Theoretical Physics at Cambridge (turning down an opportunity to start a PhD with John Peacock in Edinburgh!).
 A distinction in Part III enabled me to secure a studentship to read for a PhD at Cambridge's Institute of Astronomy.
 My PhD supervisors were Nick Kaiser and George Efstathiou.
 They guided me through a series of projects on galaxy clusters, gravitational lensing and galaxy formation which became the basis for my thesis, "The Evolution of Large Scale Structure and Galaxy Formation".
 The final year of my PhD was spent back in Oxford as George Efstathiou had moved from Cambridge to Oxford to take up the Savilian Chair of Astronomy, while Nick Kaiser had moved to the Canadian Institute of Theoretical Astronomy in Toronto.
 This was an important year in my life.
 Not only did I complete my PhD, but I also met Maggie, my wife to be.
 Soon after I took up a two year postdoctoral position at the University of California in Berkeley which I enjoyed greatly.

 In 1991 Maggie and I moved to Durham, a small, beautiful medieval city in the North of England, where I was appointed to a combined postdoc and teaching position working with Carlos Frenk and Richard Ellis.
-Maggie and I were married the following year and still live happily in Durham.
+Maggie and I were married the following year.
 Our children, Hannah and Daniel, were born there in 1993 and 1999 respectively.
 I have had various positions during my career in Durham.
 I was a PPARC Advanced Fellow from 1994 to 2001 when I was appointed to the Durham Physics department faculty.
 During this time I worked with my Durham colleagues on developing a useful analytic model of the way galaxies form and evolve through repeated mergers of small fragments over cosmic time.
 We used this model as a backbone for building the GALFORM computer code to model the formation of galaxies in a full cosmological setting.
 GALFORM is still widely used today.
-In 2005 I was promoted to Professor.
+In 2005 I was promoted to Professor and from December 2019 to July 2025 I held the post of director of the Instutute for Computational Cosmology.

 Throughout my time at Durham I have enjoyed the mentorship of my colleague Carlos Frenk.
 Together we have worked on numerous projects and jointly supervised many excellent PhD students.
 When I started in Durham the theory group lead by him consisted of just two students and two postdocs.
 I have had the pleasure of seeing the steady growth of the group which came of age with the founding of the Institute for Computational Cosmology (ICC), housed in the Ogden Centre for Fundamental Physics in 2002.
-Currently I am the Deputy Director of the ICC, The institute has continued to expand and has now outgrown the original Ogden building.
-I am now looking forward to moving with the group into an iconic new building designed by the internationally renowned architect Daniel Libeskind in 2016.
+The institute has continued to expand and has now outgrown the original Ogden building.
+In November 2016 the group moved into an iconic new building designed by the internationally renowned architect Daniel Libeskind.